 Your monthly email newsletter from the High Commission of Canada in the United Kingdom.
 Subscribe now to Canada Plus.

 Our Friday afternoon Canada House tours continue to attract visitors from Canada and right here in the UK.
-Tour dates for May and June are now on our Tour page, please check regularly for new dates later in the summer.
+Tour dates for June and July are on our Tours page, please check regularly for new dates later in the summer.

 Until 19 June ¦ The Tremendous Elusive – Emily Carr and the Canadian Imaginary